netshoes/front-end-recruitment/README.md

   - Nodemon - for a better development experience
   - Concurrently - To run multiple tasks at once
 - Axios - for promise HTTP requests
-- Native local storage - to persist products in cart even after page reload
 - CSS
   - BEM methodology
   - SASS
+- Moxios - to stub http request
+- Enzyme - to mount, shallow, render and query the DOM tree of React components
+- Webdriverio - to do automated tests in a real browser environment
+- Native local storage - to persist products in cart even after page reload

 ## About tests

 - Unit tests
   - All components have at least a basic smoke test
-- Integration tests
+- **Integration tests**
-  - Fetch product and add to cart properly
+  - **Fetch product and add to cart properly**
 - e2e
-  - (Todo)
+  - Webdriverio - Add and remove product from cart

 ### Coverage report